 Timber

 Credible certification contributes to a more sustainable timber products industry by helping create market conditions that support forest conservation.
-Such conditions also provide economic and social benefits for local communities, workers, and the environment.
-WWF considers the Forest Stewardship Council (FSC) the most rigorous and credible voluntary certification system to ensure environmentally responsible, socially beneficial and economically viable management of forests around the globe.
+Such conditions also provide economic and social benefits for Indigenous peoples, local communities, and workers.
+WWF considers the Forest Stewardship Council® (FSC®) the most rigorous and credible voluntary certification system to ensure environmentally responsible, socially beneficial, and economically viable management of forests around the globe.

 Creating a Level Playing Field

-In addition to voluntary certification and initiatives such as WWF’s Global Forest & Trade Network (GFTN) national and international laws, regulations and trade rules are essential to combat illegal logging, promote responsible forest practices, and create a level playing field for companies in the forest products sector.
-In the U.S., WWF advocates for the Lacey Act, the first law of its kind to prohibit the import, sale or trade of wood and wood products in the U.S. that were illegally sourced in their country of origin, or illegally traded.
-WWF also works with non-governmental organizations around the world to establish a licensing system for legal timber in the European Union, which forms voluntary partnerships between the EU and individual timber-producing countries.
+In addition to voluntary certification, regulations and trade rules are essential to combat illegal logging, promote responsible forest practices, and create a level playing field for companies in the forest products sector.
+In the US, WWF advocates for robust implementation of the Lacey Act Amendments of 2008, the first law of its kind to prohibit the import, sale, or trade of wood and wood products in the US that were illegally sourced in their country of origin or illegally traded.